Technical Committee (TC) Access, Terminals, Transmission and Multiplexing (ATTM) Activity Report 2020

 - ITU-T SG5 (system and function access energy efficiency in 5G networks)

-- ITU-T SG15 (xDSL, G.fast and reverse powering)
+- ITU-T SG15 (xDSL, G.fast and reverse powering, physical networks)

-- ISO/IEC JTC1/WG11 (on smart cities).
+- ISO/IEC JTC1/WG11 (on smart cities)

-- Revision to EN on Fixed Radio Systems; Multipoint equipment and antennas; Part 2: Harmonised standard for access to radio spectrum
+- Approval phases of revision to EN 302 326-2 for access to radio spectrum on Fixed Radio Systems; Multipoint Equipment and Antennas; Part 2: Harmonised Standard for access to radio spectrum

-- Revision to EN on Fixed Radio Systems; Characteristics and requirements for point-to-point equipment and antennas; Part 2: Digital systems operating in frequency bands from 1 GHz to 86 GHz; Harmonised Standard for access to radio spectrum
+- Revision to EN 302 217-2 on Fixed Radio Systems; Characteristics and requirements for point-to-point equipment and antennas; Part 2: Digital systems operating in frequency bands from 1 GHz to 86 GHz; Harmonised Standard for access to radio spectrum

-- Revision to EN on Fixed Radio Systems; Characteristics and requirements for point-to-point equipment and antennas; Part 1: Overview, common characteristics and system-independent requirements
+- Revision to EN 302 217-1 on Fixed Radio Systems; Characteristics and requirements for point-to-point equipment and antennas; Part 1: Overview, common characteristics and system-independent requirements